tornadoweb/tornado/website/sphinx/releases/next.rst

 * Functions using `gen.engine` may now yield ``Future`` objects.
 * Fixed a memory leak involving ``gen.engine``, `RequestHandler.flush`,
   and clients closing connections while output is being written.
+* Yielding a large list no longer has quadratic performance.

 `tornado.httpclient`
 ~~~~~~~~~~~~~~~~~~~~